dmesh-io/databricks-sap-hana-docs/docs/faq.md

 # FAQ

-## How do I install the connector?
+## How do I use the connector?

-Refer to the [Installation](installation) section for detailed steps.
+To use the connector, the [preconditions](prerequisites.md) must be met.
+The exact steps to use the connector are descibed [here](usage)

 ## How much does it costs?